7yl4r/cope-bathymetry/README.md

 # COPE Bathymetry project

-This is docs for the COPE Bathymetry project.
+This is docs for the COPE Bathymetry and BlueGAP projects.

 GitHub Project : https://github.com/orgs/USF-IMARS/projects/16